-Tweets were randomly assigned to three annotators in batches of 50 using Label Studio\footnote{https://labelstud.io/} and annotators were asked to label each tweet one by one according to the guidelines.
-The following six categories were decided for a comprehensive labelling: \begin{enumerate} \item \textbf{No Hate Speech:} Tweet does not contain hate speech.
+We used a prescriptive annotation strategy for classifying tweets into the defined hate speech categories, where strict guidelines are followed to standardize labeling decisions.
+Tweets were randomly assigned to three annotators in batches of 50 using Label Studio\footnote{https://labelstud.io/}.
+The annotators were asked to label the tweets one by one according to the guidelines and independently of other annotators.

+The following six categories were decided upon, balancing importance and prevalence against classification complexity.
+Our categories match those found in the literature to a large extent: \begin{enumerate}[itemsep=6pt, topsep=0pt] \item \textbf{No Hate Speech:} The tweet does not contain hate speech.

-\item \textbf{Exclusion/discriminatory discourse:} These are discourses in which a community is seen as negatively different from the dominant group as to the benefit, rights and freedoms in the society.
-For instance, the expressions "Suriyeliler oy kullanmasın" (Syrians should not vote) and "Kürtçe eğitim kabul edilemez" (Kurdish education is unacceptable) are considered discriminatory discourse.
+\item \textbf{Exclusion/Discriminatory Discourse:} These are discourses in which a community is seen as negatively different from the dominant group in terms of benefits, rights, and freedoms in society.
+For instance, the expressions “Suriyeliler oy kullanmasın'' (Syrians should not vote) and “Kürtçe eğitim kabul edilemez'' (Kurdish education is unacceptable) are considered discriminatory discourse.

 \item \textbf{Exaggeration, Generalization, Attribution, Distortion:} These are discourses that draw larger conclusions and inferences from individual events or situations; manipulate real data by distorting it; or attribute individual events to the whole identity based on their agents.
-For example, "Suriyeliler ülkemizde bedava yaşıyor" (Syrians live in our country for free.), "Suriyeliler gına getirdi" (I am fed up with Syrians), after individual and isolated incidents.
+For example, “Suriyeliler ülkemizde bedava yaşıyor'' (Syrians live in our country for free), “Suriyeliler gına getirdi'' (I am fed up with Syrians), after individual and isolated incidents.

-\item \textbf{Symbolization:} These are discourses in which an element of identity itself is used as an element of insult, hatred or humiliation and the identity is symbolized in such manners (e.g., "Ermeni gibi konuştular" (They spoke like Armenians)).
+\item \textbf{Symbolization:} These are discourses in which an element of identity itself is used as an element of insult, hatred, or humiliation, and the identity is symbolized in such manners (e.g., “Ermeni gibi konuştular'' (They spoke like Armenians)).

-\item \textbf{Swearing, Insult, Defamation, Dehumanization:} These are discourses that include direct profanity, insult, contempt towards a community, or insults by characterizing them with actions or adjectives specific to non-human beings, e.g., "Barbar ve ahlaksız Fransızlar" (Barbaric and immoral French).
+\item \textbf{Swearing, Insult, Defamation, Dehumanization:} These are discourses that include direct profanity, insult, or contempt towards a community by characterizing them with actions or adjectives specific to non-human beings, e.g., “Barbar ve ahlaksız Fransızlar'' (Barbaric and immoral French).